6. Developer's Guide

 pip3 install -r requirements.txt

-HTML and man page, respectively, or make doc
+HTML and man page, respectively, or make doc to build them both.
+To view

-the generated HTML output, open doc/_build/index.html
+the generated HTML output, open doc/_build/index.html.
+The generated

-man page is located in doc/man/zkg.1
+man page is located in doc/man/zkg.1.

 If you have also installed sphinx-autobuild (e.g. via

-pip3), there's a Makefile
+pip3), there's a Makefile target, make livehtml, you can

 use to help preview documentation changes as you edit the reST files.